kjacks21/CS-674/README.md

 Homework 2: Use time series motif discovery for classification.

 Homework 3: Presented the following paper on location-based social networks to my class: Cho, E., Myers, S. A., & Leskovec, J. (2011, August).
 Friendship and mobility: user movement in location-based social networks.
 In Proceedings of the 17th ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 1082-1090).
 ACM.

+Homework 4: Using LDA for topic modeling on a text dataset and the MNIST handwritten digits dataset.